rileyjshaw/rileyjshaw.github.io/src/data/markdown/about/work/khan_academy.md

 ### Khan Academy

-I spent three years as a Software Engineer at [Khan Academy](https://khanacademy.org).
+I spent three years on the Engineering team at [Khan Academy](https://khanacademy.org).
 Here are some highlights:

 -   I rewrote the video page and player, reducing load time by over 100%
 -   I created and led KA's first optimization team